The day in brief

 “I will always fight for justice and for fairness.
 If elected to Dáil Éireann I will continue this and be a relentlessly strong voice for our community at a national level,” Stack said this afternoon.

 Jack Horgan Jones has also been attending the Labour Party housing launch this morning.
-He reports that the Labour Party says it will phase out the government’s Help to Buy scheme and put income limits on a successor programme, billed as a “save to buy” scheme.
+He reports that the Labour Party says it will phase out the Government’s Help to Buy scheme and put income limits on a successor programme, billed as a “save to buy” scheme.

 Party leader Ivana Bacik said its new scheme would operate similarly to the SSIA scheme of a generation ago.

 “Labour’s housing document says that the current Help to Buy scheme has driven house price inflation, “is not targeted, and disproportionately benefits high-income households”.
-For renters, the party is planning a “rent to buy” scheme for those in cost rental homes which would see a portion of rental payments over thre years converted into a deposit for purchasing their own home.
+For renters, the party is planning a “rent to buy” scheme for those in cost rental homes which would see a portion of rental payments over the years converted into a deposit for purchasing their own home.
 The First Home shared equity scheme will be phased out, Labour says, from 2026,” Jack reports.

-Here’s a video from our political correspondent Jack Horgan Jones who explains what happens next as the campaign kicks off.
+Here’s a video from our Political Correspondent Jack Horgan Jones who explains what happens next as the campaign kicks off.

 Ronan McGreevy, who is attending the Fianna Fáil election launch in Dublin, sends this picture update as candidates gather.